SzymonKubica/ebpf-on-micrcontrollers-research/notes/cheriot-paper-notes.md

 trust the provider of the compartmentalized system that whatever they are doing ensures proper separation and is bug-free.

-In case of CHERIoT, the TCB includes: microarchitecture, hardware offloads and softare.
+In case of CHERIoT, the TCB includes: microarchitecture, hardware offloads and software.
 The microarchitecture enforces local invariants (guarantees true on the level of a single instruction), whereas the software ensures that global invariants are satisfied.

 ## Design